shuleyu/seismic-raytracing/README.md

 # Install
 $ git clone --recursive https://github.com/shuleyu/seismic-raytracing.git

 If "--recursive" is not added, the dependencies will not be cloned.
-In such cases do:
+In such case, do:

 $ cd ./seismic-raytracing

 $ git submodule update --init --recursive

-# Input file
+# Input file (INFILE)

 # Run the code
 seismology 2D ray tracing.
 Use polygons to represent 2D regions.